CInet/Data-Selfadhesivity-in-lattices/index.md

 from files originally produced by Petr Šimeček [[Šim06]](#Šim06).
 This website disappeared but the data is still available from the [Internet Archive](http://web.archive.org/web/20190516145904/http://atrey.karlin.mff.cuni.cz/~simecek/skola/models/).

+We have also implemented a function in `Mathematica` to independently test selfadhesivity of semigraphoids over a 4-element ground set at a 2-element subset.
+Refer to [doc-N4-xy.nb](mathematica/doc-N4-xy.nb) and its embedded documentation.

 ### Pseudo-closed models and axioms

 The program [`axioms.pl`](axioms.pl) takes a list of models in a CI family